SeaSerpant1040/Lubricant-Issues/README.md

 ---
 ## 📋 Reporting An Issue
 ### Issue description:
 *Provide us with a description of your issue.
-Give us as mujch detail as possible.
+Give us as much detail as possible.
 Replace this text with your issue description.*

 ### How to reproduce this issue (if applicable):
 *If you know how to reproduce the issue, provide us a list of steps here.
 This will help us greatly in solving the problem.
 Add as many steps as necessary.*